What do you picture when someone says the word “Bulldog”?

 This is important because over-dry skin is more vulnerable to infection and as we know, those skin folds are the perfect breeding ground for bacteria.

-The reason is this shampoo is actually a skin treatment and contains two active ingredients: Chlorhexidine and miconazole.
+The reason is it’s a skin treatment and contains two active ingredients: Chlorhexidine and miconazole.

 The first of these is an antibacterial and the second is an antifungal.